If you get Apple Card, you may never be able to leave your iPhone

 How does the physical Apple Card fit in?
 Great question.
 Apple also gives you a physical card with your name engraved on a titanium rectangle and that's it -- no numbers, no expiration date, no CVV (those three numbers on the back that verify your card), no other identifying details that would allow someone to commit fraud against you if they see your card or take it from you.

-If you need to access those details, you'll fire up the iPhone's Wallet app.
-(Better not lose your iPhone.)
+You'll use the physical Apple Card like any other payment card that has a magnetic stripe and a chip.
+If you need to access those details like the expiration date and CVV digits, you'll fire up the iPhone's Wallet app to take a peek.
+(Another reason not to lose your iPhone.)

-The titanium card exists because not all point of sale terminals accept Apple Pay.
+The titanium card isn't meant to be used as your primary way to pay.
+It's a fallback that exists because not all point of sale terminals accept Apple Pay.
 Contrast that with Samsung Pay, which can also work like your credit card's magnetic stripe.
 However, in making the card look so iconically Apple, the company geniusly turned a negative (Apple Pay doesn't work at every payment terminal) into a coveted status symbol by creating a product that people will instantly recognize.
 A titanium card is the Apple Card.
 But it won't work without your iPhone.

 Apple Card perks make iPhone payments easier